 Postscript on the move:

-Despite her decision, Marj was deeply unhappy for many years about moving away from her house in Stoke.
-We know because she’d say she wanted to go home most days, however much we tried to please her.
+Despite her decision, Marj was deeply unhappy for many years about moving away from her home in Stoke.
+We know because she’d say she wanted to go home most days, however much we tried to help her feel settled.
 Sad to say, it is only as Marj has become more dependant on us that she has relaxed into her new home.
-Now, as far as we can tell, we and others feel Marj is content.
-We are very grateful that Marj bravely made the move when she did.
+As far as we can tell, we and others feel Marj is now content.
+We’re grateful that Marj bravely made the decision to move when she did.